interlock-network/interlock-docs/whitepaper.md

 icon: file
 abstract: |
   The web requires *trust* between participants to reach its fullest potential.
 However, the participants have centralized the trust-rating function to a handful of gatekeepers, who themselves have questionable credibility and competence.
 We propose a solution that uses blockchain and other technologies to increase security, privacy, and trust and bypasses those gatekeepers.
 author:
 - Interlock Team
-date: 2021-9-18
+date: 2021-12-07
 title: Whitepaper
 ---

 ## Abstract
 The web requires *trust* between many participants to reach its fullest potential.
-However, the participants have centralized the trust-rating function to a handful of gatekeepers, who themselves have questionable credibility and competence.
+However, we (as in humanity) have centralized the trust-rating function to a handful of gatekeepers, who themselves have questionable credibility and competence.
 We propose a solution that uses blockchain and other technologies to increase security, privacy, and trust and bypasses those gatekeepers.

 ## Introduction
 The thing about these kinds of papers &mdash; whitepapers &mdash; is that they are supposed to be confident, authoritative, and seductive.
 Why, we hear you ask?
 Because stringing together words that create an impression of authoritative and seductive confidence is what often convinces people to buy whatever it is you are selling.
 Everybody wants to invest in the impossible-to-miss certain-to-win solution to some problem that the market has.
 We have gone through a lot of whitepapers written with the confidence and certainty of a devout missionary seeking converts and, of course, donors.
 We are not going to do that to you.

 Make no mistake, we *are* trying to *convince* you of the merits of our